AbbyChen2022/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 At the last few hours before deadline, I have to choose a guessing game as my project which fit for my ability.
 # What is OOP?
-OOP stands for objected oriented programming.
+OOP stands for objected oriented programming. it is a kind of programming which identify the class of objects closely linked with link ( function ) which they are associated.
 # Are you using the canvas content?
 Do you find it helpful or tedious?
 # Which parts of the work did you find tedious?
 # What is polymorphism?